RILAB/bis101/studer_et_al..md

 ## fine mapping

+previous work mapped causative locus to region around tb1. but no coding differences between maize and teosinte . possible explanation <strong style="font-size: 150%; color: red;">?</strong>

-previous work mapped causative locus to ~60kb upstream of tb1 ORF. implying <strong style="font-size: 150%; color: red;">?</strong> enhancer
+later work fine-mapped this to a region  ~60kb upstream of tb1 ORF. implying <strong style="font-size: 150%; color: red;">?</strong> enhancer

 Made big mapping pop, isolated recombinants in this region: how <strong style="font-size: 150%; color: red;">?</strong> Dense array of markers in region, look for CO

 Found 18 COs in region, made each homozygous by selfing

-Two different components to region that affect phenotype differently
+Two different components to region that affect phenotype differently. multiple effects on phenotype (Pleiotropy).

 ### Popgen analysis

+previous work had shown decreased diversity 5' UTR and up to 60kb away from tb1.
+NO coding differences in tb1!

 lower diversity in maize than teo suggests <strong style="font-size: 150%; color: red;">?</strong> selection on maize